Currently on secondment at VicPCP

 Emma commenced at INW PCP in August 2013 managing projects in service coordination and integrated chronic disease management.
 In 2014 she moved into the Executive Officer role overseeing the operational management and leadership of INW PCP.
 Prior to commencing at INW PCP Emma worked as an Evaluation Consultant.
 From 2001 to 2013 she was practising as an Accredited Exercise Physiologist, in her own private practice where she specialised in clinical exercise interventions for persons at high-risk of developing, or with existing chronic and complex medical conditions and injuries.

 Emma holds a Bachelor of Physical Education, Graduate Diploma in Marketing (Otago University) and a Master of Public Health (Melbourne University), specialising in Health Program Evaluation and Indigenous Health.

-Rebecca joined the INW PCP as the Prevention Manager in January 2017.
-Rebecca has extensive experience working in Population and Preventative health, previously working as a Population Health Coordinator in the Inner East PCP; and prior to this working as a Research Officer at The Centre of Excellence in Intervention and Prevention Science.
-Her experience includes leading, implementing and evaluating a number of region-wide health promotion and public health initiatives, as well as implementing and facilitating capacity building interventions supporting systems change.
+Rebecca commenced at INW PCP in January 2017.
+Rebecca has extensive experience working in Population and Preventative health, having worked as a Population Health Coordinator and as a Research Officer at The Centre of Excellence in Intervention and Prevention Science.
+Her experience includes evaluating region-wide health promotion and public health initiatives and implementing capacity building interventions supporting systems change.

-Barbara has previously worked as an Executive Assistant for a variety of organisations including; a community health service, financial services organisations and Melbourne Port Corporation.
+Barbara joined INW PCP as the Communications and Administration Officer in March 2013.
+She has previously worked as an Executive Assistant for a variety of organisations including; a community health service, financial services organisations and Melbourne Port Corporation.